davidneedham/training-assignment/q3-plan.md

 ### July
 #### Summary
 David sets goals with the team.
 He also begins to improve the course that he made and creates a new lesson for installing Lando (in response to data).
 Arwin begins creating lessons 2 and 3 to expand the Drupal topic.
-Pippin and Sam both begin creating lessons that are different but complimentary to the existing Drupal topic.
-Galadriel floats to help with copywriting, graphic design, and plan video introductions.
+Pippin and Galadriel both work with Arwin to create lessons that are different but complimentary to the existing Drupal topic.
+Sam floats to help with copywriting, graphic design, and starts planning video content.

 #### Details
 | | Priorities | Stretch goals |